LiamSnow/resume/resume.typ

 - Worked under Professor Ray Gamache for programming and assembling robots
 - Programmed LIDAR, ultrasonic, radar, AHRS, and GPS sensors in LabVIEW

-== Education

-#edu(
-  institution: "Worcester Polytechnic Institute",
-  location: "Worcester, MA",
-  dates: dates-helper(start-date: "Aug 2022", end-date: "May 2026"),
-  degree: "BS in Electrical & Computer Engineering\nMS in Computer Science",
-  // Uncomment the line below if you want edu formatting to be consistent with everything else
-  // consistent: true
-)